mimoduo/mimogear/docs/postcss/mimo.md

 ##Harmonica

 The harmonica partial styles the ordering of active content within an accordion/harmonica.
-If harmonicas are not need but accordions are, delete the media queries within the harmonica partial.
-The $harmonica-view variable dictates when the accordion on smaller screens becomes a harmonica on larger screens.
-If you change the $harmonica-view variable within configuration.js, make sure to also update the harmonicaView option when the harmonica is initiated in the js.
+If harmonicas are not needed but accordions are, delete the media queries within the harmonica partial.
+The `$harmonica-view` variable within configuration.js dictates when accordions on smaller screens become a harmonica on larger screens.
+If you change the `$harmonica-view` variable within configuration.js, make sure to also update the `harmonicaView` option when the harmonica is initiated in the js.

 ##Lantern

 The lantern partial styles the lightbox, dictates recommended controller positions, and makes sure that images will fit properly within the viewport.
 It's possible to show the caption of an image by accessing the title attribute of the lantern-content.
-The following example uses &:after to extract the title from lantern-content.
+The following example, also used in the mimo-theme, uses &:after to extract the title from lantern-content:

 ```postcss
 .lantern-content {